-If you’re looking for an easier and more convenient option, why not try Hill’s soft dog treats with chicken and yogurt?
+If you’re looking for an easier and more convenient option, why not try Hill’s soft dog treats with chicken and yogurt on Amazon?
 They’re high in protein and have no artificial preservatives or flavors.
 Plus, they’re soft and tender.

 These treats make an amazing addition to your pup’s healthy diet.
 But don’t give too much of them.
 They’re not meant as a substitute for your puppy’s regular meals.